ankur12-1610/ankur12-1610/README.md

 I hold a Dual Degree (Bachelors + Masters) in Mathematics and Computing from the Indian Institute of Technology (BHU) Varanasi.

-I’ll win be joining Dream11 as Software Engineer 1 in mid-July 2025.
+Working at Dream11 as Software Engineer 1.

-Currently, exploring AI (LLM oriented) and Blockchain.
+Currently, learning Reactive Programming.
 Passionate about Software Engineering and Open Source.

 In my free time, you’ll find me on the football field — or at my laptop, diving deep into system tweaks when I’m not in the mood for something productive.
 I also try writing blogs.
 (Still working on making it a habit.)